SvenDowideit/caddy-sessionid/README.md

 Usage with a Caddyfile is fairly straightforward.
 Simply add the `session_id` directive to a handler block, and the `{http.session_id}` template will be set.

+Will also add a Cookie named `x-caddy-sessionid` for auto-session tracking.

 If you wish to use the directive in a top level block, you must explicitly define the order.

 ```